jestjs/jest/website/versioned_docs/version-26.x/ExpectAPI.md

 });
 ```

+:::info

-_Note_: In TypeScript, when using `@types/jest` for example, you can declare the new `toBeWithinRange` matcher in the imported module like this:
+In TypeScript, when using `@types/jest` for example, you can declare the new `toBeWithinRange` matcher in the imported module like this:

 ```ts
 expect.extend({